-In Grade 10, students are allocated in Standard Mathematics or Extended Mathematics.
+In Grades 9 and 10, students are allocated in Standard Mathematics or Extended Mathematics.
 The decision is made by the Head of Maths and the Head of Middle School.
-It is based on a combination of work ethics, performance in Grade 9 and the International Standardized Assessments.
+It is based on a combination of work ethics, performance in previous grade, standardized and diagnostic assessments.